Your Horoscope This Week: September 24 to 30

 Leo Sun & Rising:

-Leo, now that it’s Libra Season, you’re likely to feel more communicative and openminded than usual, as the airy Libra sun harmonizes well with your solar nature.
+Leo, now that it’s Libra Season, you’re likely to feel more communicative and open-minded than usual, as the airy Libra sun harmonises well with your solar nature.
 Your more creative and imaginative side is likely to emerge right now.
-Allow your inner child to take the lead as you celebrate the rejuvenative nature of the equinox.
+Allow your inner child to take the lead as you celebrate the rejuvenating nature of the equinox.
 Let go of the need to control every aspect of your life, and simply allow the winds of change to lead you to where you’re meant to be.

 AdvertisementADVERTISEMENT